robvic/python-snippets/Speech to Text/README.md

 # About
 Code to implement speech recognition using local microphone and Google API to text conversion.
-I requires at least a working device and internet connection.
+It requires at least a working device and internet connection.
 Adjustments on ambient noise, voice detection threshold and timeout can be made.
 # Packages
 - PyAudio
 - Speech_Recognition